7sDream/tui-markup/README.md

 The `ANSIStringsGenerator` is one of the [built-in generators][doc-builtin-gens] implementation, for directly print result in any ASNI compliant terminal.

+There is also a macro([`tui-markup-ansi-macro`] crate) to compile markup source into ANSI sequence at compile time, check it if you need.

 You can add this markup support for other terminal/library/application easily by create you own generator.

 ## Examples